1984vc/website/content/docs/founders-handbook/pre-money-vs-post-money-conversion.md

 Here’s the mechanics of what actually happens:

 - Initially, investor 1 bought the right to buy $2M of equity on $8M pre (or $10M post)
 - Then Investor 2 got the right to buy $2M of equity on $8M pre.
-But the comoamy is now valued at $12M post.
+But the company is now valued at $12M post.
 So Investor 2 gets 2/12 = 16.66%.
 Additionally, investor 1’s ownership is getting diluted by Investor 2’s 16.66%.
 So now their ownership is 20% * (1-0.1666) = 16.66%

 The dilution keeps going on as the company raises additional convertible or SAFE rounds until the first priced rounds takes place.
 And the math is recursive—getting a bit more complicated with each round.
 And that’s why investors and founders demanded a better mechanism.